[Information is accurate as of: 6/10/2018]

-- You might want a staff person to manage your analytics account without giving them the passcodes to your Google Apps account.
+- You might want a staff person to manage your analytics without giving them the login to your Google account.

-- Your web designer will need to copy the analytics installation code from your account to install on your website
+- Your web designer needs to copy the Google Analytics tracking code from your account to install it on your website.

-- An advertising company, like Hanapin Marketing, may need access to setup conversion tracking for ad campaigns
+- An advertising company, such as Hanapin Marketing, may need access to set up conversion tracking for ad campaigns.

-Follow these simple steps to add a user or administrator to your Google Analytics account while still maintaining the confidentiality of your Google Apps login passwords.
+Follow these simple steps to add a user or an administrator to your Google Analytics account while still maintaining the confidentiality of your Google login information.

-- In the middle “Property” section that appears, there is a row of options.
-Click on the “User Management” button.
+3. In the section that appears on the left-hand side, click the “User Management” button.

-- On the next page add the new person’s email address in the section titled, “Add permissions for:” and select the level of access they need to assist with Analytics management.
+- Add the new person’s email address in the section titled “Add permissions” and select the level of access they need to assist with Google Analytics management.
 Usually “Edit” level is sufficient.

-- It is a good idea to check the “notify user by email” item so they know they have been given access.
+- It is a good idea to check the “Notify new users by email” item so they know they have been given access.